International/international.github.com/_posts/2016-06-21-13-10-decoding_encoded_amazon_authorization_messages.md

 aws sts decode-authorization-message --encoded-message redacted
 </pre>

-To have the above command work, make sure your user has the `sts:DecodeAuthorizationMessage` grant.
+To have the above command work, make sure your user has the <b>sts:DecodeAuthorizationMessage</b> grant.